pwujczyk/EcoVadis.AzureDevOps/README.md

 ## Move-ItemsToSprint - not closed

-Moving all users stories which are in the status "Dev Active","L2 Approved", move all tasks and eco Bugs which are in the status "New", "Active", "Code Review", to given sprint.
+Moving all users stories which are in the status Dev Active,L2 Approved, move all tasks and eco Bugs which are in the status New, Active, Code Review, to given sprint.

 ```PowerShell
 Move-ItemsToSprint -NotClosed -TargetSprint 68 -Verbose